norm/flourish/documentation/adding-assets.markdown

 "static" in Flourish generated sites, so they are referred to as assets.)

-When generating the site (eg running `flourish generate`), any files in the assets directory are copied to the output directory without changing the name or the contents.
+When generating the site (eg running `flourish generate`), any files in the source directory that aren't seen as [source files](/adding-sources/) (ie. files that aren't TOML, JSON or Markdown sources or attachments) are copied to the output directory without changing the filename, directory the file is in, or the contents.

-For example, a file `logo.png` in the assets directory, would be output to `logo.png` when the site is generated.
-If you want your assets to live in a specific directory on the generated site, create that in your assets directory and place your files inside that.
+For example, a file `logo.png` in the source directory, would be output to `logo.png` when the site is generated.
+Similarly, a file `css/screen.png` would be output to `css/screen.png` when the site is generated.